 Content marketing is all about building relationships through trust, so it’s important that your content speaks to future customers in a consistent and familiar way.
-I will build a tone of voice document that will inform all future content marketing communications and act as a brief to creatives.
+I'll work with you to build a tone of voice document that will inform all future content marketing communications and act as a brief to creatives.

 Step 4.
 Brainstorm ideas

-Once we’ve mapped out your personas and landed on your brand voice, it’s time to get the creative juices flowing.
+Once we’ve mapped out your personas and landed on your brand voice, it’s time to get the post-it notes out.

-I then start to create categories of content to act as brainstorm platforms, further segmenting by conversion funnel stage and media platform.
+We then start to create categories of content to act as brainstorm platforms, further segmenting by communication touchpoint or channel.

 Step 5.
 Create a content schedule

-I'll build a content schedule that outlines which pieces of content to share with your different personas across which channels.
+I'll build a content schedule that outlines which pieces of content to share with your different personas across which channels throughout the year.

 Get ready to be generous - great content marketing involves giving lots of great insights, ideas and helpful hints to your target audience.